-- I think that administrative support for Clinical

-Managers, which wasn't present, I think is required. - You mention I think several times in your witness 3 66 0.
-4 statement that one of the things that I suppose to some 5 extent hamstrung you in the role was the absence of 15:06 6 a handover.
+1 I think that administrative support for Clinical 2 Managers, which wasn't present, I think is required.
+3 66 Q. You mention I think several times in your witness 4 statement that one of the things that I suppose to some 5 extent hamstrung you in the role was the absence of 15:06 6 a handover.
 Just unpack that a little.
-7 complaint in that respect suggest that you got your 8 Letter of Appointment and the next day you were AMD and were just expected to know the role?
-9 - 10 A. Yes.
+Does your 7 complaint in that respect suggest that you got your 8 Letter of Appointment and the next day you were AMD and 9 were just expected to know the role?
+10 Α. Yes.
 As I said, I've mentioned induction or handover, 15:06 11 I think I have mentioned both, so, yes, so essentially 12 you became AMD and you were in the role.

-- 13 67 Q. No training, no orientation, no induction, no informal chat about current and developing issues? - 15 A. You would have had an informal chat, or I would have 16 had an informal chat with the Medical Director when I 17 was considering applying for the post of AMD then, but 18 I wouldn't have had an induction and handover from the 19 previous AMD.
-Obviously it was difficult at that time 20 because there hadn't been a previous AMD for 12 months 21 either. - 22 68 Q. Knowing what you were to discover in relation to the 23 series of Mr. O'Brien issues as they became reported, 24 was there anything that was terribly new to you that 25 might have -- or put it another way.
-Was there 26 anything terribly surprising to you that could have 27 been alleviated or assisted with the handover? - 28 A. I think a handover or an induction in terms of how you 29 fit within the -- as you have described the Governance
+13 67 Q. No training, no orientation, no induction, no informal 14 chat about current and developing issues?
+15 Α. You would have had an informal chat, or I would have 15:07 16 had an informal chat with the Medical Director when I 17 was considering applying for the post of AMD then, but 18 I wouldn't have had an induction and handover from the 19 previous AMD.
+Obviously it was difficult at that time 20 because there hadn't been a previous AMD for 12 months 15:07 21 either.
+22 68 Q. Knowing what you were to discover in relation to the 23 series of Mr. O'Brien issues as they became reported, 24 was there anything that was terribly new to you that 25 might have or put it another way.
+Was there 15:07 26 anything terribly surprising to you that could have 27 been alleviated or assisted with the handover?
+28 Α. I think a handover or an induction in terms of how you 29 fit within the as you have described the Governance

-1 processes, would have meant that you are able to pick 2 it up much quicker rather than spend the first couple of months learning that, to then become more effective.
-3 It would increase your effectiveness from the off, 4 5 rather than learning to become more effective.
+1 processes, would have meant that you are able to pick 2 it up much quicker rather than spend the first couple 3 of months learning that, to then become more effective.
+4 It would increase your effectiveness from the off, 5 rather than learning to become more effective.
 15:08 6 69 Q. It is fair to say that upon taking up the role, you had 7 a previous awareness of many things that were of 8 concern in relation to Mr. O'Brien?
-9 Yes. Α. You were aware of Triage issues, you were aware of 10 70 Q. 15:09 11 dictation issues, notes at home.
-One thing you say you 12 weren't aware of was the action plan and the monitoring 13 I think we will come to this later. arrangements. weren't aware of that until late '18 into '19, 14 15 something like that?
-15:09 16 Yeah. Α. Is that fair?
-17 71 Q. 18 Yeah. Α. 19 72 Having looked at your career and your steps into Q. 20 management within the Trust, let me go back to that 15:09 first year when you took up post in the Trust.
-21 22 2014, you were given the task, or maybe you assumed the 23 task, of writing a paper for presentation to the 24 Commissioners, Mr. Sullivan, in respect of the Adequacy 25 of Resourcing to the Southern Team in order to meet the 15:10 Demand in the context of the Implementation Plan for 26 Urology Services for Team South which had been 27 published four years earlier in 2010.
+9 Α. Yes.
+10 70 Q. You were aware of Triage issues, you were aware of 15:09 11 dictation issues, notes at home.
+One thing you say you 12 weren't aware of was the action plan and the monitoring 13 arrangements.
+I think we will come to this later.
+You 14 weren't aware of that until late '18 into '19, 15 something like that?
+15:09 16 Α. Yeah.
+17 71 Q. Is that fair?
+18 Α. Yeah.
+19 72 Q. Having looked at your career and your steps into 20 management within the Trust, let me go back to that 15:09 21 first year when you took up post in the Trust.
+So 22 2014, you were given the task, or maybe you assumed the 23 task, of writing a paper for presentation to the 24 Commissioners, Mr. Sullivan, in respect of the Adequacy 25 of Resourcing to the Southern Team in order to meet the 15:10 26 Demand in the context of the Implementation Plan for 27 Urology Services for Team South which had been 28 published four years earlier in 2010.
 You recall that?
-28 29 Yeah. Α.
+29 Α. Yeah.